micromata/Baumeister/README.md

 </html>
 ```

+So the layout file is wrapped around the pages by replacing the `{{{contents}}}` placeholder with the pages content.

 As you can see you can enrich your pages with data via so called frontmatters:

 ```
 ---
-title: Page title
+title: My page title
 ---
 ```

-Frontmatters are basically a key/value storage you can access within your templates, pages and partials via Handlebars.
-This enpowers you to do things like [handling active states](https://github.com/micromata/bootstrap-kickstart/blob/develop/partials/navbar.hbs#L16-L22) of your navigation and much more.
+Frontmatters are basically a key/value storage you can access within your layouts, pages and partials via Handlebars.
+This empowers you to do things like [handling active states](https://github.com/micromata/bootstrap-kickstart/blob/master/src/handlebars/partials/navbar.hbs#L16-L22) of your navigation and much more.

-There is one predefined key which let you choose a different template in case you’re using more than one:
+There is one predefined key which let you choose a different layout file in case you’re using more than one:

 ```
 ---
-template: myOtherTemplate
+layout: myOtherTemplate.hbs
 ---
 ```

-This would need the presence of a template named `myOtherTemplate.hbs` in the `templates` directory to work properly.
-You don’t need to define the template within your Frontmatter in case you would like to use  the default template.
+This would need the presence of a layout named `myOtherTemplate.hbs` in the `layouts` directory to work properly.
+You don’t need to define the layout within your frontmatter in case you would like to use the default layout.

 ## File and folder structure of Sass files